cybercongress/cybercongress/CONTRIBUTING.md

 ## Opening issues

 Open an issue to report bugs or to propose new features.
-Also we propose to you using our issue templates according to problems.
+Also we propose to you using our issue templates according to problem types.

 >Note: the problem will be solved as quickly as it is clearly described.